The daily quiz

 When did France last win the Eurovision Song Contest?

 What two countries made their debut in the Eurovision Contest in 2008?

-What country has been the least successful in the Eurovision Song Contest?
+What country was until 2017 one of the least successful in the Eurovision Song Contest?

 In the Eurovision Song Contest in 1980, the Dutch singer Maggie MacNeal sang about a city - which one?